yogeshhegde/processor-sdk-doc/source/edgeai/sdk_overview.rst

 **Welcome to Processor SDK Linux Edge AI for** |__PART_FAMILY_NAME__| **!**

-The SDK provides software and tools to let the users effectively balance deep learning performance with system power and cost on Texas Instrument’s processors for edge AI applications.
+The SDK provides software and tools to let the users effectively balance deep learning performance with system power and cost on Texas Instrument's processors for edge AI applications.
 We offer a practical embedded inference solution for next-generation vehicles, smart cameras, edge AI boxes, and autonomous machines and robots.
 In addition to general purpose micro processors,